 - TSH: This test is highly inaccurate the higher your leptin levels get.
-But in general healthy levels (assuming you aren't already on medication) are less than 1.0.
+But in general healthy levels (assuming you aren’t already on medication) is less than 1.0.

 - Free T3: Should be in the upper 1/2 of the reference range (assuming you aren’t taking thyroid medication)

 - Free T4: Less important than T3, but gives you an idea about T4 to T3 conversion.

 - Reverse T3: Should be less than 15.

 - Total T3: Should be in the upper 1/2 of the reference range.